How to effectively and easily remove stains of brightly colored crayons from fabrics, car upholstery, and the dryer drum.

 How to Remove Melted Crayon From Car Fabrics

-- Use a butter knife to loosen up any hardened wax on the seat.
+- Use a butter knife to loosen up and scrape away any hardened crayon wax on the seat.

-- Use A dry-cleaning solvent like this one to clean the stain with a cloth by dabbing the solution onto the stain gently.
+- Use a generous amount of dry-cleaning solvent to clean the stain with a clean white cloth by gently dabbing the cleaner onto the stain.

 How to Remove Melted Crayon Stains from the Dryer